ghtest964/GetCleanPr1/codebook.md

 ## Codebook

+3 data sets are produced.
+The two requested by the project description and a full dataset with all values.

 ### Requested data sets

 * dataMeanAndStd: a tidy data set containing one row for each record in the training and test data sets.